How to get a Scholarship in Canada for International Students

 Step 3: Gather Your Documentation

-Once you've ensured you've fulfilled the application criteria, you must gather the documentation to submit a successful application.
-Like the application criteria, different scholarships have different documentation requirements, so please ensure you fulfill all of the requirements of your specific program.
+Once you've fulfilled the application criteria, you must gather the documentation to submit a successful application.
+Like the application criteria, different scholarships have different documentation requirements, so please ensure you fulfill your specific program's requirements.
 However, the general documentation you will need to get a scholarship in Canada is as follows:

 Primary Documents: